-Three Rivers Park District staff inventoried the livestock operations in the watershed and developed a priority ranking to determine the feedlots with the greatest potential to affect the lake (Table 8).
+Three Rivers Park District staff inventoried the livestock operations in the watershed and developed a priority ranking to determine the feedlots with the greatest potential to affect the lake (Table 8, Section 3.2.2).
 Optimal implementation of animal waste BMP's will focus on the highest ranking feedlots.
-Pasture and feedlot management plans will be developed by the Hennepin County Extension Agency in consultation with landowners on a voluntary basis.
+Pasture and feedlot management plans will be developed by the Hennepin County Extension Service in consultation with landowners on a voluntary basis.
 The Pioneer-Sarah Creek Watershed Commission and the Cities of Independence and Medina will solicit State and Federal Grant monies to assist in the implementation of the waste management plans.

-In the event that voluntary implementation of manure management plans does not occur on the majority of feedlot, Medina and Independence will revise existing Conditional Use Permits or Zoning Ordinances to require compliance.
-In cooperation with the Pioneer-Sarah Creek Watershed Management Commission, Three Rivers Park District, and Hennepin County Environmental Services (HCES), Medina and Independence will develop a manure hauling and disposal service to assist landowners with manure management.
+In cooperation with the Pioneer-Sarah Creek Commission, Three Rivers Park District, and Hennepin County Environmental Services (HCES), Medina and Independence will develop a manure hauling and disposal service to assist landowners with manure management.
 Projected costs to develop and implement manure management plans for the 33 feedlots in the Lake Independence watershed will range from \$330,000 to \$825,000.